neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

 # CSS Responsive

+## Active Learning

+This is an Active Learning session for the students.
+That means that the coach assigned to the session only needs to provide a brief 5-10 minute intro.
+Old session guide is retained below incase it is decided to be used as a one off.

+- [ ] Intro topic for 5 - 10 mins
+- [ ] Share [Active Learning Guide](active-learning.md) with the students.
+- [ ] Share [Challenges](challenges-css-responsive.md) with the students.

+---

+## Active Learning Intro

+- Our websites should be able to adjust and look good on a wide range of devices, ranging from mobile phones to desktop computers.
+- Additionally, we need to consider accessibility features that might impact the way a website is shown.

+  - high contrast mode
+  - reducing animations.

+- [ ] **Demo Non-Responsive Website:** Show an example of a website that doesn't adapt to various screen sizes.
+You can use [this example](https://dequeuniversity.com/library/responsive/1-non-responsive).

+- [ ] **Contrast with Responsive Website:** Compare it with a website that effectively responds to different screen sizes, such as [GitHub](https://github.com/) or any other modern website you prefer for demonstration purposes.

+  Alternatively, you can use [the same example as above, but the responsive version](https://dequeuniversity.com/library/responsive/1-responsive).

+In this Active Learning session, we will explore two important tools that help us create responsive websites.

+- [ ] **Media Queries**

+  - A vital component within CSS tools
+  - Enable us to apply styles based on the device's characteristics
+    - Screen size
+    - Resolution
+    - Orientation (portrait or landscape on smartphones)
+  - Media queries ensure our site's layout and appearance adapt effectively to various devices.

+- [ ] **Responsive Units**
+  - Allow elements to dynamically adjust their size using specific reference points
+  - Ensure content looks appropriate across a range of devices

+---

+## Session Guide

 > 💡 feel free to create a personal branch of this guide to add your own notes

 Recommended schedule for this session: